monsterkodi/tree-view-filter/README.md

 Clear the pattern editor and press Enter/Return to restore the tree-view to it's unfiltered state.

+## known issues

+* The filter only sets the display style of the file entries to 'none'.
+When navigating the tree-view with the keyboard, the invisible items still get focus.

 ## credits

 * screencast generated with [dergachev/screengif](https://github.com/dergachev/screengif)